pmatheus/jackbot-sensor/docs/IMPLEMENTATION_STATUS.md

 - [x] Crypto.com: Integrate snapshot logic for order book and trades
 - [x] Snapshot module now supports AWS credentials and full Iceberg table management.
 Local paths remain available for tests via the `file://` scheme.
+- Snapshot uploads rely on the `aws` CLI and do not clean up old objects in S3.

 **Final Steps:**